-- In the editor or Disassembly window, position your insertion point, right-click, and toggle a Trace Start or Trace Stop breakpoint from the context menu. - In the Breakpoints window, choose Trace Start or Trace Stop. - The C-SPY system macros setTraceStartBreak and setTraceStopBreak can also be used.
+- In the editor or Disassembly window, position your insertion point, right-click, and toggle a Trace Start or Trace Stop breakpoint from the context menu. - In the Breakpoints window, choose New Breakpoint>Trace Start or Trace Stop from the context menu. - The C-SPY system macros setTraceStartBreak and setTraceStopBreak can also be used.

-For more information about these breakpoints, see Trace Start breakpoints dialog box, page 198 and Trace Stop breakpoints dialog box, page 199, respectively.
+For more information about these breakpoints, see Trace Start breakpoints dialog box, page 183 and Trace Stop breakpoints dialog box, page 184, respectively.